-Oakeshott’s views on this issue are part of his campaign for broader tax reform, which resulted in the government’s tax forum this year.
+Oakeshott’s views on this issue are part of a campaign for broader tax reform that resulted in the government’s tax forum this year.
 “I’m a bit of a purist on the Henry Report and tax reform,” he says.
-He’d like to see the government adopt Henry’s recommendation that state-based mining royalties be abolished at the same time as the new tax is introduced.
+He’d like to see the government adopt Ken Henry’s recommendation that state-based mining royalties be abolished at the same time as the new tax is introduced.
 He’s also keen to see the government use the groundswell about issues like coal seam gas and wider concerns about food, water and soil as an opportunity to begin developing a more integrated system of natural resource management.

 Although he acknowledges that a wholesale adoption of Henry’s tax recommendations was always unlikely, Oakeshott is concerned that taking the proposals one at a time invites interest groups to shoot them down or force the government to modify them out of recognition.
 “I’m trying to get this comprehensive tax reform back on the agenda because I do think if you deal with it as a job lot it’s a less risky path and I think there’s a greater chance of achieving some of that ambition.”
 A state tax working group and a business tax working group came out of the forum, along with some “corridor chatter about some very real outcomes in tax reform as well,” including a ten-year tax reform road map to be released before next year’s budget.